-Over time, as you pay off your loan and tax increases this return goes down.
-We calculate compound rates of returns of about 12 percent for a 10 year holding period, declining to 8 percent for a 30 year holding period.
+Over time, as you pay off your loan and tax increases, this return goes down.
+We calculate compound rates of returns of about 12 percent for a ten-year holding period, declining to 8 percent for a 30-year holding period.

 This is still incredibly high.
-Of course these are based on scenarios and there is risk involved.
+Of course, these are based on scenarios and there is risk involved.

-High return on invest
+High return on investment

 But the point here is that the returns are potentially very high.
 As house prices rarely decline in nominal terms, your rental yield is already so much higher than the interest you pay, the investment tends to be relatively safe.
-In Germany buy-to-let is hence a very attractive investment option.
+In Germany, buy-to-let is hence a very attractive investment option.

-No wonder many people in Germany use buy to let properties to supplement their retirement income.
+No wonder, many people in Germany use buy-to-let properties to supplement their retirement income.

-For houses built from 1925 onwards you can depreciate 2 percent per year.
-For houses built before the depreciation its 2,5 percent There are limits on the costs per square meter you can deduct.
+For houses built from 1925 onwards, you can depreciate 2 percent per year.
+For houses built before the depreciation, it’s 2.5 percent.
+There are limits on the costs per square meter you can deduct.

 You can only deduct the cost of the building.
 I.e. the purchase value plus renovation cost minus the value of the land.
 The land cost is usually determined based on local community land value tables.
-In the public Boris.de database you can find indicative values.
+In the public Boris.de database, you can find indicative values.

 Historic returns on house prices

-The following paper calculates historic returns on house prices in Germany as 7,82 percent – based on the longest available series.
+The Federal Reserve Bank of San Francisco paper “The Rate of Return on Everything, 1870 - 2015” calculates historic returns on house prices in Germany as 7.82 percent – based on the longest available series.